What can I put in each bin?Your GO bin is designed for all organic material that has grown in your garden or on your property. This includes:

 - Plastic bottles and containers without lids (no polystyrene foam or meat trays)

-- Glass - bottles and jars (remove lids, metal lids go in recycling bin – place them in a steel can and pinch it together)
+- Glass - bottles and jars (remove lids, metal lids go in recycling bin)

-The contents of this bin are sent to a Materials Recovery Facility where they are separated, baled, and sent to manufacturers to be recycled into new products.
-To see inside the Bibra Lake’s Material Recovery Facility (MRF), check out Veolia’s online tour.
+The contents of this bin are sent to a Materials Recovery Facility (MRF) to be sorted and sent to manufacturers to be recycled into new products.
+To see inside the Bibra Lake’s MRF, check out Veolia’s online tour.

-The City highly encourages residents to participate in the WA Containers for Change program that refunds ten cents for approved recyclable containers.
-For more information go to https://www.containersforchange.com.au/wa.
+The City highly encourages residents to participate in the WA Containers for Change program that refunds ten cents for approved recyclable containers > https://www.containersforchange.com.au/wa.

 Your general waste bin should always be a last resort.
 This bin is for: